aws/aws-cdk-rfcs/text/66-self-managed-stack-sets.md

             # The CLI will advertise that we picked this implicitly
             - - Fn::Sub: "arn:${AWS::Partition}:iam::aws:policy/AdministratorAccess"
       RoleName:
+        # Role name does not contain account id since it must be identical across child accounts
         Fn::Sub: cdk-${Qualifier}-stack-set-exec-role-${AWS::Region}
   # ...
 ```